 “I was teaching as many as six to eight courses each semester,” he says.
 “Over time, things slowed down a little and I had some free time.
 That’s when I thought it might be a good time to give back something as a volunteer.”

 His first thought was finding some way to help cancer patients.
-His aspiration led him to the Patient and Family Services division at the Cancer Therapy and Research Center.
+His aspiration led him to the Patient and Family Services division at the UT Health San Antonio MD Anderson Cancer Center.

 After an initial interview, an opportunity was identified for a volunteer to assist the Medical Oncology Clinic.